AerWyn81/HeadBlocks/docs/getting-started/advanced-usage.md

 ### Resync

-Synchronize the database with the `locations.yml` file.
+Synchronize the database with the head locations stored in hunt files.
 Useful when heads are out of sync (e.g., heads exist in the database but not in the world).

 Full command: `/hb debug resync <database|locations> [--force]`

 #### resync database

-Removes head entries from the database that no longer exist in `locations.yml`.
+Removes head entries from the database that no longer exist in the hunt files.

 - **SQLite**: Automatically creates a backup before making changes (`headblocks.db.save-resync-<date>`)
 - **MySQL**: Requires `--force` flag.
 You must backup your database manually before running this command.